 How To End Suffering

-Therefore, the key is to refine our internal Model Of The World so that our subjective beliefs align with objective reality.
+The key to ending suffering is to refine our Model Of The World so that our subjective beliefs align with objective reality.
 In doing so, we see things as they are, rather than how we want them to be.

 “When we are no longer able to change a situation – we are challenged to change ourselves.” ― Viktor E. Frankl